Agricultural genetics

 Existing Seed Laws

-The United States has a patent-like protection system in place in order to encourage innovation in the field of plant genetics.
+The United States has a patent-like protection system in place to encourage innovation in plant genetics.
 That law is the Plant Variety Protection Act.
 Congress also provides that plants can be patented using the United States Patent Office, subject to the usual requirements of novelty and patentability.
-There are also other important seed laws that vary from state by state governing seed certification procedures and the elimination of noxious and harmful weeds.
+Other important seed laws vary from state to state governing seed certification procedures and the elimination of noxious and harmful weeds.

 PVPA benefits